Lebyazhye, Yegoryevsky District, Altai Krai

 Lebyazhye (Лебяжье) is a rural locality (a selo) and the administrative center of Lebyazhinsky Selsoviet, Yegoryevsky District, Altai Krai, Russia.
 The population was 1,291 as of 2013.
 There are 8 streets.

 Geography

 Lebyazhye is located 9 km south of Novoyegoryevskoye (the district's administrative centre) by road.
 Peresheyechny is the nearest rural locality.
+Lakes Gorkoye and Gorkoye-Peresheyechnoye are located near the village.